aws/aws-cli/index.md

 Get involved with the AWS CLI.
 {: .fs-6 .fw-300 }

 Welcome, and thanks for your interest in contributing to the AWS CLI!
-If you're interested one or more of the following, then this guide is for you!
+If you're interested in one or more of the following, then this guide is for you!

 - Learning about the AWS CLI contribution process
 - Proposing and discussing new features